Mingy2018/master_thesis/master_thesis_IES/Learning a Predictable and Generative Vector Representation for Objects.md

-## Learning a Predictable and Generative Vector Representation for Objects
+## Learning a Predictable and Generative Vector Representation for Objects - Aug 2016

 ### Abstract